Tamely/PlatoV2/README.md

 # Requirements
 This order also applies in the startup order.

-Visual Studio or any C# IDE
+Visual Studio or any C# IDE (I prefer Jetbrains Rider)